 What’s a Great SAT Score for Ivy League Admission?

-A SAT score of 1580 (out of 1600) will place you exactly in the top 25% of the applicants for most Ivy League Institutions, whereas a SAT score lower than 1450 would place you at bottom 25% of the total applicants.
+An SAT score of 1580 (out of 1600) will place you exactly in the top 25% of the applicants for most Ivy League Institutions, whereas an SAT score lower than 1450 would place you in the bottom 25% of the total applicants.
 So your SAT scores are really important.
-Also, Ivy Leagues look for strong recommendations, extracurriculars, participation sports, and your GPA, which is classified into other factors.
+Also, Ivy Leagues look for strong recommendations, extracurriculars, participation in sports, and your GPA, which is classified into other factors.

 Average SAT Scores of Ivy League Schools